The Congress (2013 film): Awards

 The movie won the 26th European Film Awards for the best animated feature film in 2013, as well as the Directors' Fortnight in the Cannes Film Festival.
 That same year, it won the Sitges Film Festival's Critics Award, too.
 In 2013, it was also nominated for Best Animation Film in the Gijon Film Festival.

+Legacy

+The film found renewed relevance a decade later, during the 2023 SAG-AFTRA strike.
+Several writers noted similarities between the movie and real life events, where SAG-AFTRA organizers claimed that the film studios had put forward an artificial intelligence proposal that would permit them to scan actors' bodies in exchange for a day's compensation and retain the rights to their image in perpetuity.
+Caryn James writing for the BBC in 2023 found the plot of The Congress to be "eerily prescient".